Harmonic functions on Tutte embeddings and linearized Monge-Amp\`ere equation: Elliptic equations and closed 1-forms in 2D

-\begin{lemma} Let $G$ be the Green's function of the operator $\Ll_\vphi$.
-Fix an arbitrary $w_2\in \Omega$ and let $G^\ast(w_1,w_2)$ be an $A$-harmonic conjugate of $G(w_1,w_2)$ in the first variable.
-Then $G^\ast(w_1,w_2)$ is additively multivalued and its monodromy around $w_2$ in the counterclockwise direction is equal to $-1$. \end{lemma} \begin{proof} By the standard continuity arguments (e.g., see~\cite[Section~5]{littman-stampacchia-weinberger-1963-regular-points}) it is enough to assume that $\vphi$ is smooth, thus, by Schauder estimates, $G$ is smooth as well.
+\begin{lemma} Let $G_\Omega$ be the Green function of the operator $\Ll_\vphi$ in~$\Omega$.
+Fix $w_2\in \Omega$ and let $G_\Omega^\ast(\,\cdot\,,w_2)$ be an $A$-harmonic conjugate of $G_\Omega(\,\cdot\,,w_2)$.
+Then, the function $G_\Omega^\ast(\,\cdot\,,w_2)$ is additively multivalued and its monodromy around $w_2$ in the counterclockwise direction equals $-1$. \end{lemma} \begin{proof} Using standard continuity arguments (e.g., see~\cite[Section~5]{littman-stampacchia-weinberger-1963-regular-points}) it is enough to consider smooth $\vphi$, in which case $G_\Omega$ is smooth too due to Schauder estimates.
 Fix a smooth function $\xi:\RR\to\RR$ with a small support that is constant in a vicinity of $0$.
-Let $m$ be the monodromy of $G^\ast(\cdot,w_2)$.
-Then, using the definition of $A$-harmonic conjugate and the definition of the Hodge star $\ast$, and integrating along concentric circles around $w_2$ we can compute
+Let $m$ be the monodromy of $G_\Omega^\ast(\cdot,w_2)$.
+Using the definition of an $A$-harmonic conjugate and integrating along concentric circles around $w_2$ we see that